ndabAP/assocentity/README.md

 ## Features

-- Tokenization customization
+- Define aliases for entities
-- Entity aliases
+- Provide your own tokenizer
-- Default NLP tokenizer (by Google)
+- Provides a default NLP tokenizer (by Google)
-- Multi-OS CLI version
+- Provides a multi-OS, language-agnostic CLI version

 ## Installation